 Instagram is about so much more than just creating a beautiful feed.
 Long gone are the days of mindless selfies.
 And however much we love bird’s-eye view food porn, cultivating a successful account is not only about the images themselves.
 While you may not be naturally inclined to marketing, you’ll have to up your skills if you want to build a blossoming community and grow your brand.
 Today, our beloved Instagram serves as a platform that any creative can highly benefit from – as long as they know how to use it in the right way.
-This, coupled with sophisticated web design on your graphic design portfolio, are the tools you need to showcase your creative work and present your brand in a professional light.
+This, coupled with sophisticated web design on your graphic design portfolio and mood board, are the tools you need to showcase your creative work and present your brand in a professional light.
 But it’s not all little red hearts and rainbows - as these best portfolio website examples show.
 As oozing with talent as your works may be, we all need an extra push in the right direction to get noticed when in the process of becoming a freelance graphic designer.
 We’re here to help.
 Other than curating a stunning feed and developing a universal visual language across all aspects of your account, here are 10 steps you can take to boost your online presence on Instagram.

 Instagram for designers: 10 key tips

 Let’s start from the top.
 Your bio plays a crucial role in urging people to delve further into your account.
 This is particularly important if you're doing freelance graphic design and want to build an online presence and attract more clients.